ibm-watson-iot/functions/README.md

 #### Repository Structure

 We use the directory structure shown below for creating and organizing the custom-functions.
 While this structure is not required we will be using and referring to it in the tutorial.
-Download the zip file to download this starter repository structure.

 ```bash
 ├── project